marepilc/pydreamplet/docs/getting_started/index.md

   <figcaption>Output of the code above</figcaption>
 </figure>

-pyDreamplet provides various functions to generate more complex visuals, such as:
+pyDreamplet provides various functions to generate complex visuals, such as:

 - **Drawing Multiple Shapes:** Create combinations of lines, circles, and custom paths.
 - **Styling Options:** Apply gradients, patterns, and advanced styling techniques.